“Change happens when the pain of staying the same is greater than the pain of change.“

 Which I don’t know whether I should be telling you this, but I’m going to anyway.
 There is no one stopping me from speaking my truth any longer.

 I’m hand on heart only here because of two reasons.

 1. I want to help people.
 Help them to grow to heal and to create who they want to be.

 And 2.
-I want to have a voice bigger than my own.
+I want to have a voice that is bigger than my own.

 I’m only one single person, I’m a tiny body, a face with a smile and always a little sparkle in my green eyes.
 I have a heart that is beating – just like anybody else.
 Have a full-time job, a handful of very close friends.
 I have a voice and I’m no better than anybody else on this planet.
 And I have a name, a life, a routine – just like anybody else.
 But if I were to stand in the streets yelling out a caption or a blog it would reach maybe 10 or 20 passerby’s, not more.

 Fortunately, on this platform I am bigger than that, I can reach more people than I could ever possibly achieve without it.

 When I began my recovery, I knew the feeling of finding freedom was just too good a feeling to keep for myself.